golemfactory/golem-architecture/gaps/gap-14_node_indices_api/gap-14_node_indices_api.md

         What should a node operator do if they think some node indices API is reporting incorrect values for their node?
         For sure we don't want them to fill a defamation lawsuit.
         Again, we should ensure we have a correct terms & conditions, but maybe one day we'll also have to consider some "appeal" institution.
-        Also, this is closely related to the open/closed problem from p.1 - open code is easier to defend.
+        Also, this is closely related to the open/closed problem from p.1 - indices calculated with an open code are easier to explain/defend.

 3. Malicious APIs

-    We might expect one day to have to deal with malicious APIs, that pretend to provide some useful information (e.g. reputation), but their de facto purpose is to improve market gains of some nodes (at the expense of the API consumers and other nodes).
+    We might expect one day to have to deal with malicious APIs that pretend to provide some useful information (e.g. reputation), but their hidden de facto purpose is to improve market gains of some nodes (at the expense of the API consumers and other nodes).
     We should never recommend APIs using any code we can't access.
-Also: we might want to touch this in the t&c.
+Also: we might want to touch this in the T&C.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).